gatsbyjs/gatsby/docs/docs/building-with-components.md

 In this file you can modify the `<head>` metadata, general structure of the document and add external links.

-### UI Layouts
+### Layout components

 `src/layouts/index.jsx` (optional) wraps page components.
-You can use use it for site-wide parts of the site like headers and footers.
+You can use use it for portions of pages that are shared across pages like headers and footers.

 Example: